retrocomputacion/retrobbs/readme.md

   * Config file parser still doesn't check for errors, a poorly built configuration file will cause a crash on startup.
   * If updating from v0.10, the messages already existing in the oneliners.json file will have the wrong encoding.
 New messages will display correctly.
   * When downloading a file using XMODEM in VIP Terminal, transfer will fail around block 46.
+  * VTX files cannot be opened with some Python 3.12 distributions, upgrading to Python 3.13 will solve the problem.

 ---